 The original Saint Nicholas (born around 280 A.D.) was probably from what is now Turkey.
 He traveled the countryside giving gifts, helping the poor and sick.

 1809-By the early 1800s, Saint Nicholas (Sinter Klaas) made inroads into American culture largely via Dutch communities.
 Washington Irving referred to St. Nicholas as the patron saint of New York.
 Sinter Klaas, who had not yet gotten his jolly makeover or his red suit, had a questionable character.
 He was sometimes considered a rascal and prankster.
 He was probably still in foot and horseback.

 1822-Clement Clarke Moore published the long Christmas poem he wrote for his daughters.
 He titled it “An Account of a Visit from St. Nicholas.”
 This work established the Victorian Santa image we know today.
 Moore described a portly “right jolly old elf” who could launch down chimneys with the nod of his head.

-Much of Santa’s style elements were probably already present in other sources, but the total look was popularized by this poem, Among them, were the iconic sleigh with eight flying reindeer that transported the Victorian Santa around the world in defiance of physics.
+Many of Santa’s style elements were already present in other sources, but the total look was popularized by this poem.
+Among them, were the iconic sleigh with eight flying reindeer that transported the Victorian Santa around the world in defiance of physics.

 By 1939, Rudolph the red-nosed reindeer was no longer the victim of bullying.
 He was the creation of Robert L. May, a copywriter for the Montgomery Ward department store.
 His poem, ‘Twas The Night Before Christmas,” told the story we all know today.
 The under dog story proved to be a keeper, as was Rudolph to Santa’s team.